pierpaolobettoni/AlacrityLaw/readme.md

 ## Run it
 A couple of options

-- To run the complete dockerized version: `sh run.sh` (first time requires a bit of wait)
+- To run the complete dockerized version: `sh run.sh` The first run is downloading assets and might require a bit of a wait.
+It's ready when you see the following on screen:

+    `web_1    | localhost listening at 3000`

 - To run on your localhost: 'npm start' (requires redis running on localhost)

 ## Encryption